florencejt/fusilli/docs/getting_started.rst

 Getting Started
 ============================

-This will show you how to set up the FuseIt library and start fusing!
+This will show you how to set up the Fusilli library and start fusing!

 Installation
 ------------

 .. code-block:: bash

-   pip install fuse-it
+   pip install fusilli

 Simple Example
 --------------